Church history can be a journey through doctrinal

 (Hottentots) people.
 Earlier he had helped found the Netherlands Missionary Society.
-In 1798, he
+Earlier, in

-had gone to South Africa to work as a missionary among the Xhosa.
+1798, he had gone to South Africa as a missionary among the Xhosa.

 1802 - Henry Martyn heard Charles Simeon speak of William Carey's work in India and

 resolved to become a missionary himself.
 He sailed for India in 1805

 1803 - The Massachusetts Baptist Missionary Society voted to publish a missionary